-Our experiment involves 8 to 10 players per session.
+Our experiment involves 8 to 10 human subjects per session.
 At the beginning of each session, each subject is given printed instructions.
 After the instructions are read aloud, subjects are encouraged to ask questions.
-The instruction period take on average 21 minutes for iBEA and 14 minutes for Vickrey.
-Then subjects take a quiz designed to test their understanding of the mechanisms.
-At the end of the quiz, the experimenters go through the answers in public.
+The instruction period takes, on average, 21 minutes for iBEA and 14 minutes for Vickrey.
+After receiving the instructions, subjects take a quiz designed to test their understanding of the mechanisms.
+At the end of the quiz, the experimenters go through the answers with the group of subjects.
 The quiz takes an average of 17 minutes for iBEA and 11 minutes for Vickrey.
 At the end of the quiz, subjects randomly draw a PC terminal number.
-Each then sits in front of the corresponding terminal and starts the experiment.
+Each subject then sits in front of the corresponding terminal and starts the experiment.

 In each session, each subject participates in 10 auctions.
-As we are interested in learning, there are no practice auctions.
+As we are interested in the effects of learning on bidding behavior, there are no practice auctions.
 At the beginning of each auction, the value for each item is randomly drawn from a uniform distribution on $\{0, 1, 2, \dots, 10\}$ for each bidder.

 In the Vickrey treatments, each subject is informed of the value of the 15 packages on his screen.
-He can enter an integer bid for any of the 15 packages.
-Note that a zero bid on a package is treated differently from no bid.
-A subject can be allocated a package which he bids zero, but can never be allocated a package that he does not bid on.
+He can enter an integer bid for any of the 15 packages.10 Note that a zero bid on a package is treated differently from no bid.
+A subject can be allocated a package on which he bids zero, but can never be allocated a package that he does not bid on.
 Meanwhile, each robot submits a bid on each package, following the pre-assigned strategy.
-A robot following the Sincere strategy bids its true value for each package; while a robot following the Random strategy randomly chooses a number between 0 and 120% of its value for each package.
-The upper bound is chosen based on previous experimental evidence on single-unit Vickrey auctions (Kagel 1995).
-The server collects all bids from each group, compute the final allocation and payoffs for each bidder and send this information back to his screen.
-Each human bidder gets the following information at the end of each auction: his allocation, his price and price adjustments, his value for the allocated package, his profit, his cumulative profit.
+A robot following the Sincere strategy bids its true value for each package, while a robot following the Random strategy randomly chooses a number between 0 and 120% of its value for each package.
+The upper bound is chosen based on previous experimental evidence on bidding range in single-unit Vickrey auctions (Kagel 1995).
+The server collects all bids from each group, computes the final allocation and payoff for each bidder and sends this information back to the bidder's screen.
+Each human bidder gets the following information at the end of each auction: his allocation, his price and price adjustment, his value for the allocated package, his profit for this auction and his cumulative profit.